csoneson/iCOBRA/inst/extdata/instructions.md

 - **Download plot**: Download the current plot in pdf format.
 - **Download Rdata**: Download the `IBRAPlot` object containing all results needed for plotting (see the `IBRA` package for details).
 - **Download tsv**: Download a tab-separated file with the values shown in the plot.
-- **Maximal rank to display** (False discovery curves): The largest number of "top genes" shown in the false discovery plots (that is, the upper x-axis limit).
+- **Maximal rank to display** (False discovery curves): The largest number of "top features" shown in the false discovery plots (that is, the upper x-axis limit).
 - **Correlation measure** (Correlation): Either Pearson or Spearman, the type of correlation shown in the plot.
 - **Flip axes** (Scatter plots): Flip the x- and y-axes.
 - **Log-transform** (Scatter plots): Log-transform the x- and y-axes.